 About the Speakers

-As Vice President for Student Services & Community Engagement and Dean of Students at Pittsburgh Theological Seminary, the Rev. Dr. John Welch oversees all community programming efforts as well as the placement and pastoral care needs of the Seminary's students.
+Rev. Dr. John Welch serves as Vice President for Student Services & Community Engagement and Dean of Students at Pittsburgh Theological Seminary.
+Rev. Welch oversees all community programming efforts as well as the placement and pastoral care needs of the Seminary's students.
 Following a successful career in the computer technology and information systems management field, he began his community ministry, earning a Master of Divinity degree from PTS as well as a Ph.D. in Healthcare Ethics from Duquesne.
 In addition to his role at PTS, Rev. Welch shares his time and expertise with numerous boards and advisory committees.
 He previously served as the head chaplain for the Pittsburgh police and president of the Pittsburgh Interfaith Impact Network, a coalition of over 40 diverse faith-based institutions working to promote regional equity and social justice in the Greater Pittsburgh region.
 Currently, Rev. Welch serves on the Advisory Council of the Metro-Urban Institute of PTS, is Chair of the Board of Directors of the Gamaliel Network in Chicago, Illinois, serves on the boards of both the YMCA Homewood Branch and Open Hand Ministries, and is a member of the Ethics Committees of Allegheny Health Network's Forbes Hospital and UPMC Passavant.

 Senior Rabbi Jamie A. Gibson has led the congregation at Pittsburgh's Temple Sinai for more than 30 years, providing spiritual guidance and support for scores of synagogue members.
 Additionally, he has served as a Rabbinic Cabinet Member for the Jewish Federation of North America, as co-chair of the Jewish Federation of Greater Pittsburgh's Mission to Israel, and a chair of the Greater Pittsburgh Rabbinical Association.
 Ordained by the Hebrew Union College - Jewish Institute of Religion, Rabbi Gibson studied in Cincinnati and Jerusalem, and holds a Master's degree in Hebrew Letters and an honorary Doctorate of Divinity.
 He is presently a Rabbinic Fellow in New York's Institute for Jewish Spirituality.
 Recognized as a brilliant scholar and passionate social activist, he has worked tirelessly throughout the years with leaders from other faith traditions, including the Pennsylvania Interfaith Impact Network, the Greater Pittsburgh Priest-Rabbi Dialogue, and the Muslim Community on Interfaith Dialogue, to promote the ideals of unity, peace, tolerance and spirituality.